urifa/solidity-notes/README.md

 #### Arrays

+Arrays are data structures that holds a list of other types.
+They are declared using the data type of the elements with brackets followed by the name of the array: `<element_data_type>[] <array_name>`.

-Array data types can have a compile-time fixed size, or a dynamic size.
+Arrays can have a compile-time fixed size, or a dynamic size.
 Array elements can be of any type, including mapping or struct.
 Arrays are declared using the data type of their members and followed by squared brackets.

-In this example we declare two arrays: a fixed size array called "arr1", which we assign a value to it, and a dynamic size array called "arr2":
+In this example we declare two arrays: a fixed size array called "arr1", which we assign a value to it, and a dynamic size array called "arr2", which is empty:

 ```
 uint[3] public arr1 = [1, 2, 3];